 5. Stroll Through Place des Vosges

-Parisian architecture and lawn care are simply described as curated and equilateral.
+Parisian architecture and lawn care can simply be described as curated and equilateral.
 Everything is perfect and uniform.
-Lovely spot to snap some picks and hang out.
+You’ll love snapping some pics and hanging out here like a local.

 Address: Place des Vosges

-The difference between the two is that Petanque is more of a “throw” game-like horseshoes where Bocce is more of a roll game.
+The difference between the two is that Petanque is more of a “throw” game like Horseshoes whereas Bocce is more of a “roll” kind of game.

 3. Eat Expensive Food

-There are 122 Michelin-Star restaurants in Paris for 2020 and while they all serve different food they have one thing in common – very expensive.
-You don’t have to do it every night but you should go out at least one night and bring a few hundred euro per person to go all out.
+There were 118 Michelin-star restaurants in Paris the last time I checked, and while they all serve different food they have one thing in common: high prices.
+You don’t have to do it every night but you should go out at least one night and bring a few hundred euros per person to go all out.

 We offer an exquisite experience known as the Super Expensive Food Tour.
-We refer to it in-house as the “SEFT”.
-You drink great wine, eat great food, and go all out.
+Join us for a curated experience where you drink great wine, eat delicious food, and go all out.
 It includes a caviar tasting and bares a big price tag!

-I personally don’t see that.
 I see a very unique contrast between classical French architecture and modern art.
-I think its a cool place to walk around with the 260 marble-painted columns.
+It’s a cool place to walk around with the 260 marble-painted columns.
 It’s a cool site and definitely an interesting photo!